Scripps College: Founding era

 In November 1908, Ellen Browning Scripps, a philanthropist and prominent figure in the worlds of education, publishing, and women's rights based in La Jolla, Calif., first visited Pomona College in Claremont for its Dedication Day.
-Scripps met many notable members of the young college, particularly James A. Blaisdell, the new president of Pomona College.
+She met many notable members of the young college, including James A. Blaisdell, its new president.
 Scripps continued to stay involved with Pomona College's community and kept in touch with Blaisdell in the years following the event, funding some of the college's lecture series.

 Following an increase in enrollment of female students at Pomona College in 1919, Blaisdell turned to Scripps for the possibility of funding a "Woman's Campus."
 Scripps was willing to invest money into creating a college campus that would preserve her values of education.
-Over the next several years, she bought surrounding lots of land in Claremont and funded the construction of a new set of dormitories in what would become "Scripps College for Women."
+Over the next several years, she bought surrounding lots of land in Claremont and funded the construction of a new set of dormitories in what became "Scripps College for Women."
 According to Scripps, "The paramount obligation of a college is to develop in its students the ability to think clearly and independently, and the ability to live confidently, courageously, and hopefully."
-To provide a liberal arts experience with both an all-women's education and co-education, she wanted the college to "to stress the essentials, reduce the size of the curriculum instead of increasing it."
+To provide a liberal arts experience with both an all-women's education and co-education, she wanted the college "to stress the essentials, reduce the size of the curriculum instead of increasing it."

 Scripps initially did not want the college to be named after her, but Blaisdell convinced her that her name would help grow and publicize the college.

-The development of Scripps College marked the start of Claremont's "group-college" system, similar to that of the Oxford Colleges, to which Scripps received much publicity.
-Scripps was featured on the cover of Time magazine for establishing this new consortium of colleges, which became known as the Claremont Colleges.

-Scripps College was founded in 1926, following the coeducational Pomona College and Claremont Graduate University.
+The development of Scripps College marked the start of Claremont's "group-college" system, similar to that of the Oxford Colleges, for which Scripps received much publicity.
+Scripps was featured on the cover of Time magazine for establishing this new consortium of colleges, which became known as the Claremont Colleges.Scripps College was founded in 1926, following the coeducational Pomona College and Claremont Graduate University.
 Soon after, the first dormitory, created in 1927, was dedicated in memory of trustee Eleanor Joy Toll.
 Ernest J. Jaqua was inaugurated as the first president of Scripps College in the same dedication ceremony of Toll Hall.
 The second dormitory, established as a "sister building" to Toll Hall, was dedicated to Grace Scripps Clark, the niece of Ellen Browning Scripps and daughter of James E. Scripps, in November 1928.
 Balch Academic Hall and Browning Residence Hall, named for trustee Janet Jacks Balch and founder Ellen Browning Scripps, respectively, were dedicated in a joint ceremony in September 1929.
 Despite being designed by different architects, both halls adopted a "'Mediterranean' motif" unique to the campus.

-At the age of 89, Scripps founded the college as one of the first institutions in the West dedicated to educating women for both professional careers and personal growth.
+At age 89, Scripps founded the college as one of the first institutions in the West dedicated to educating women for both professional careers and personal growth.
 Scripps's "experiment in education" called for a setting with an artistic connection between buildings and garden landscape on an intimate scale.